What’s new in rhabdomyosarcoma research and treatment?

 About 1 out of 4 cancers that doctors would usually classify as alveolar rhabdomyosarcoma (ARMS) have been found to lack the typical gene change (the PAX/FOXO1 fusion gene) seen in ARMS.
 Some early studies have shown that these cancers seem to act more like embryonal rhabdomyosarcoma (ERMS) than ARMS.
 ERMS generally requires less intensive treatment than ARMS.
 If this finding is confirmed in other studies, it may allow doctors to use less intensive treatments on these cancers and still achieve the same results.

 Improving standard treatments

-A major goal of current research is to treat all patients more effectively, while reducing exposure to intensive treatments (and their side effects) when possible.
-For example, researchers are studying whether children who have a low risk of the tumor recurring can be successfully treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.
+A major goal of current research is to treat all patients more effectively, while reducing the need for intensive treatments (and their side effects) when possible.
+For example, researchers are studying whether children who have a low risk of the tumor recurring can be treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.

-Proton beam radiation is another new approach.
+Proton beam radiation is another newer approach.
 Standard radiation beams give off the same amount of radiation at all points in the body as they pass through it.
 Proton beam radiation uses radioactive particles that travel only a certain distance before releasing most of their energy.
 Doctors can use this property to limit the radiation reaching normal body tissues.
 This new approach seems promising, but it is not yet clear if it is better than other newer forms of radiation therapy.
-It is also expensive and is only available in a handful of centers around the country at this time.
+It is also available in only a handful of centers around the country at this time.